 As a resident artist-educator you will develop a new, personal body of work with the support of an instructor in the studio.
 You’ll work independently, meet with a mentor for conceptual and material development, and participate in group critiques to enrich your practice.
 Professional development seminars are scheduled with partner institutions to enhance art room curriculum.
-At the end of the program, you’ll showcase the work created during your ten days at CIA, with an opening and reception open to the greater community.
+At the end of the program, you’ll showcase the work created during your ten days at CIA in a group exhibition.

-The 2019 residency will be open to educators interested in several disciplines, divided into two courses exploring the areas of:
+The 2021 residency takes place from June 15 to June 26, 2021, and will be open to educators interested in several disciplines, divided into three courses exploring the areas of:

 Director of Continuing Education + Community Outreach